-Susan Wiseheart, Paula Mariedaughter and Jeanne Neath are the creators of the XX Amazons website.
+Susan Wiseheart (1941), Paula Mariedaughter (1945) and Jeanne Neath (1951) are the founders of XX Amazons.
+Sally Tatnall (1937), long time resident of Cleveland Ohio, and Puck (1948), nomad living in her van, have joined Susan, Paula and Jeanne in the planning group of XX Amazons.
 We are XX Amazons!
 We invite like-minded women to think of yourselves as XX Amazons too!
 We need as many women as we can get in the fight to end patriarchy, end the transactivist assaults on women only spaces and radical feminists, celebrate womanhood, and re-create the female-centered world.

 Susan Wiseheart